 Simply getting a count of the features meeting certain criteria is sometimes sufficient, but it’s often necessary to work with the features themselves.
 To do that, you use the queryFeatures() method.
 As with queryFeatureCount(), queryFeatures() returns a promise.
 The difference is that the queryFeatures() promise resolves to a FeatureSet object rather than a Number.

-Have a look at this example which uses the same Query where clause as the previous ones and displays the counties meeting the criterion as graphics.
+The example above uses the same Query where clause as the previous ones and displays the counties meeting the criterion as graphics.
 Note the following important points:

 - A new empty GraphicsLayer object is created to hold the counties meeting the query criterion.